Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 First of all, so we are on the same page here, these are some of the most obvious differences between Amalfi Coast and Cinque Terre.

-Location-wise, Cinque Terre is in Northern Italy (La Spezia province in the Liguria region, part of the Italian Reviera coast) while Amalfi Coast is in Southern Italy (Salerno province in the Campania region).
+Location-wise, Cinque Terre is in Northern Italy (La Spezia province in the Liguria region, part of the Italian Reviera coast).
+If you’re planning a northern Italy road trip, I would say it’s an essential stop, but you’ll need to park your car and ride the train between villages.
+Meanwhile, Amalfi Coast is in Southern Italy (Salerno province in the Campania region), and given that you can drive between its village, it is worthy of a road trip on its own.
 Cinque Terre is relatively close to Florence and Milan, while Amalfi Coast is very close to Mt.
 Vesuvius and Naples.

 Both are on the country’s west coast, but Cinque Terre faces the Ligurian Sea and Amalfi Coast faces the Tyrrhenian Sea (both seas are part of the Mediterranean).
 The villages of Cinque Terre mainly face to the southwest, while those of Amalfi Coast face more directly south.

 In terms of size, Amalfi Coast is more than twice as large.
 Cinque Terre is 39 square kilometers, while Amalfi Coast occupies around 113 square kilometers.
 Cinque Terre’s coastline is about 18 kilometers while that of Amalfi Coast is around 40 kilometers.

 Cinque Terre has, as the name suggests, five main villages, while Amalfi Coast has 13.
 Cinque Terre’s permanent population is roughly 1500, while more than 5000 people call Amalfi Coast home.